D.R.O.P. DUI Diversion in Pinellas County

 Attorney on DROP DUI Diversion in Pinellas County, FL

+If you were arrested for your first DUI offense in Pinellas County, FL, contact an experienced criminal defense attorney who focuses on DUI defense.
 We can help you demand a formal review hearing within ten (10) days of your arrest, which is the only way to contest the administrative suspension of your driver’s license.

 Because the attorneys at Sammis Law Firm focus on DUI defense in Pinellas County, FL, we are familiar with the new DUI Rehabilitation of Offenders Program (D.R.O.P.) requirement.

-During a free consultation, we can discuss the pros and cons of entering the program, the eligibility requirements, and the best ways to complete all of the conditions to resolve the case on the best possible terms.
+During a free consultation, we can discuss the pros and cons of entering the program, the eligibility requirements, and the best ways to complete all the conditions to resolve the case on the best possible terms.

 Visit our office at Sammis Law Firm, 14010 Roosevelt Blvd Suite 701, Clearwater, FL 33762-3820, near the Clearwater Bureau of Administrative Reviews (BAR) office.
 The Criminal Justice Center (CJC) courthouse for the Sixth Judicial Circuit is nearby.